Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses

-Nevertheless, our method implicitly assumes that only the matter field is clustered, so it does not apply in scenarios with clustered dark energy.
-Moreover, its observational implementation of Eq.~(\ref{equ:fb_esti}) assumes that the effective gravitational constant of light propagation is $G_{\rm light}=G$.
-It is consequently not applicable to modified gravity models with $G_{\rm light}\neq G$, in which $\hat\mT$ is biased due to biased estimate $\widehat{f_ib_i} = f_ib_i\, (G/G_{\rm light})$.
-A possible approach to break the degeneracy between $G_{\rm light}$ and $\mT$ is the cosmological Cavendish experiment proposed in Ref.~\cite{zhou2025fast}, which employs the same data set to measure $G_{\rm light}$.
-Since the analysis in that work is restricted to scales $k\lesssim0.1 \kunit$, the measured $G_{\rm light}$ is immune to baryonic effects.
-However, a remaining concern is whether the $G_{\rm light}$ measured on large scales can be extrapolated to $k\sim 1\kunit$ relevant for determining $\mT$.
-Without resolving this issue, our method is restricted to Einstein's theory and modified gravity models that satisfy $G_{\rm light}=G$, such as the $f(R)$ gravity.

 During the preparation of this work, a proposal employing FRBs to null baryonic effects was published \cite{leung2025nulling}.
 Both works use FRBs as a primary source of information on baryonic effects and demonstrate the great potential of baryon census enabled by emerging probes.
-Nonetheless, the two works differ in methodology, observational implementation, and performance, and are therefore complementary to each other.
+Nonetheless, the two works differ in methodology, observational implementation, and performance, and are therefore complementary. {The distinguishing merit of the proposed $\hat\mT$ is that it removes baryonic effects at the field level in addition to the power spectrum level, and the cross-correlation technique naturally enables redshift tomography.
+Moreover, stellar content and neutral hydrogen are included to provide a more complete picture of the baryon census, further reinforcing the observational solution of baryonic systematics in weak lensing cosmology. }

-{\bf Acknowledgments.}--- This work is supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), and the Fundamental Research Funds for the Central Universities.
+{\bf Acknowledgments.}--- This work is supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), the National Natural Science Foundation of China (NFSC grant No.12595310), and the Fundamental Research Funds for the Central Universities.
 Shuren Zhou is also supported by T.D.
 Lee scholarship.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.

+We acknowledge the Virgo Consortium for making their simulation data available.
+The FLAMINGO simulations were performed using the Durham Memory Intensive system managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC facility (www.dirac.ac.uk).

 \onecolumngrid